-- Access and Inclusion: Ensuring that all children and young people have access to high-quality Drama education, taking full account of their background and personal circumstances. - Quality Teaching and Learning: Teaching that focuses on effective subject-specific pedagogy, curriculum design and assessment methods which enhance learning experiences in Drama. - Partnerships: Facilitating collaboration across schools, theatre organisations, and the creative industries to create a cohesive and supportive ecosystem for drama and theatre education. - Diversity and Cultural Heritage: Celebrating Drama traditions and cultural understanding through multi-dimensional performance practices. - Progression Routes: Providing clear pathways for students to continue their drama journey beyond school, whether through further education, vocational training, or professional opportunities. - Technology: Digital technology should be integrated into all stages of drama and theatre processes.
-Digital arts offer the potential for a blend of live and digital learning experiences and engagements.
-Technology will continue to improve, develop and change; schools are encouraged to maximise and manage the benefits these changes bring. - Coherent Development planning: All schools should have development plans for Drama and Theatre Education.
+- Access and Inclusion: Ensuring that all children and young people have access to high-quality Drama and Theatre education, taking full account of their background and personal circumstances. - Quality Teaching and Learning: Teaching that focuses on effective subject-specific pedagogy, facilitative curriculum design and appropriate assessment methods which enhance learning experiences in Drama. - Partnerships: Facilitating collaboration across schools, theatre organisations, and the creative industries to create a cohesive and supportive ecosystem for drama and theatre education. - Diversity and Cultural Heritage: Celebrating drama and theatre practitioners and cultural traditions through multi-dimensional performance practices. - Progression Routes: Providing clear pathways for students to continue their drama journey beyond school, whether through further education, vocational training, or professional opportunities. - Technology: Integrating digital technology into all stages of drama and theatre practices should be a priority.
+Digital arts offer the potential for a blend of live and digital learning experiences which schools are encouraged to maximise and manage for the benefits of their learners. - Coherent Development Planning: All schools should have their development plans for Drama and Theatre Education.